David Meek

 David Meek (born September 12, 1963) is an American businessman.
 He held various global executive positions in major pharmaceutical and biotechnology companies.

 In July 2016, the board of directors of Ipsen (Euronext: IPN), a French pharmaceutical company, appointed Meek as chief executive officer.
-In December 2019, Meek announced his resignation from the position as CEO to take the roles of President and Chief Executive Officer of FerGene on January 2020.
-In September 2021, he became the Chief Executive Officer of Mirati Therapeutics.
+In December 2019, Meek announced his resignation from the position as CEO to take the roles of President and chief executive officer of FerGene in January 2020.
+In September 2021, he became the chief executive officer of Mirati Therapeutics.

 Early life

 David Meek attended University of Cincinnati.
 There, he enrolled in the ROTC program, and after university, served in Operation Desert Storm as a second lieutenant.
 He served for five years.

 Career

 In January 2001, he began his career as national field sales director CNS and primary care in Janssen Biotech, Pharmaceutical Companies of Johnson & Johnson (until December 2004 based in Titusville, New Jersey).